 Hay should be a large portion of your rabbit’s diet because it promotes good digestion and healthy teeth.
 It’s not going to make up as large a percentage of the diet as it does for adult rabbits, but you still want to make sure your young bunny is munching on hay every day.

 Luckily, alfalfa hay tends to be yummier for rabbits, making it more likely they will munch on it.
-Alfalfa hay is slightly sweeter and softer than adult rabbit timothy hay, so usually young rabbits will be happy to nibble on it.
+Alfalfa hay is slightly sweeter and softer than adult rabbit timothy hay, so usually, young rabbits will be happy to nibble on it.

 Pellets are very important to a young rabbit’s diet.
 This rabbit food has higher levels of proteins, nutrients, and calcium than hay, and it’s made to help rabbits put on weight.
 Young rabbits should be given an alfalfa-based pellet blend because it will promote healthy growth for young rabbits.

 You want to make sure to give your young rabbit a healthy brand of pellets.
-Stay away from any blend that has lots of colorful pieces, or dried pieces of fruits, vegetables of seeds.
+Stay away from any blend that has lots of colorful pieces, or dried pieces of fruits, vegetables or seeds.
 These have added sugar, and usually include pieces that are bad for a rabbit’s digestive system.

 Instead, opt for a bag of just plain, brown pellets.
 Check the ingredients to make sure that Alfalfa hay (or alfalfa grass) is the number one ingredient on the list.

 I recommend Oxbow’s pellets for young rabbits.
-Oxbow is a well known and respected brand in the rabbit community.
+Oxbow is a well-known and respected brand in the rabbit community.
 They have fortified pellets made with a healthy list of ingredients and all the necessary vitamins and nutrients to help your rabbit grow up healthy.

 How much dry food should you give your young rabbit?

-Most guides for a young rabbit diet will encourage you to give your rabbit unlimited supply of pellets.
+Most guides for a young rabbit diet will encourage you to give your rabbit an unlimited supply of pellets.
 However, I offer this advice with some caution because you want to make sure your rabbit is also eating their hay.

 Most rabbits will prefer pellets to hay.
 Therefore, when they have unlimited pellets available, they may end up completely ignoring their pile of hay.
 Watch your rabbit to see what their behavior is.
 If giving them unlimited pellets means they don’t touch their hay at all, then you will need to limit their pellets a little bit.

 If your young rabbit is ignoring their hay and eating only pellets, then limit the pellets to about ¼ cup per day for every 2 pounds that a rabbit weighs.
-This is not at exact measurement, and you may need to adjust the amount for your rabbit.
-Watch your rabbit to make sure they are still energetic and happy, and be sure they are maintaining a healthy body weight as they grow.
+This is not an exact measurement, and you may need to adjust the amount for your rabbit.
+Watch your rabbit to make sure they are still energetic and happy, and be sure they are maintaining healthy body weight as they grow.